 Future projections of the economic impacts of climate change are uncertain, due to uncertainties around the climate system as well as uncertainty about the damage that climate change will cause.
 Moreover, the effects of climate change will vary greatly across regions.
-In a new paper, Tony Smith and coauthors develop a

-SUPPLY AND DEMAND IN SPACE

-How can global geography influence economic policy?
+In a new paper, Tony Smith and coauthors develop a model to quantify these uncertainties, finding that warmer countries will likely suffer disproportionately while cooler countries may even benefit.
+Environmental Research Letters 17.9 (2022) SUPPLY AND DEMAND IN SPACE How can global geography influence economic policy?

 Recent advances in economic geography - which examines the location and distribution of economic resources and the movement of goods, services, and people - offer important lessons about the spatial distribution of economic activity.
 Despite the inherent complexity of such frameworks, Costas Arkolakis and coauthor show that "spatial linkages" at both the local and global levels can be analyzed through the familiar lens of supply and demand curves, with broad relevance for economic policymaking in our interconnected world.
-Journal of Economic Perspectives 37.2 (2023)

-The Yale Climate, Environment & Economic Growth Conference - hosted by Yale EGC, the Yale Tobin Center for Economic Policy, and the Yale School of Environment, with additional support from Yale Planetary Solutions, the Knobloch Family Foundation, and Smart Prosperity Institute focuses on the challenges of maintaining economic progress, and improvements in human welfare, while remaining within environmental boundaries that will sustain those improvements.
+Journal of Economic Perspectives 37.2 (2023) The Yale Conference on Climate, Environment & Economic Growth Conference - hosted by Yale EGC, the Yale Tobin Center for Economic Policy, and the Yale School of Environment, with additional support from the Yale Planetary Solutions Project, the Knobloch Family Foundation, and Smart Prosperity Institute - focuses on the challenges of maintaining economic progress, and improvements in human welfare, while remaining within environmental boundaries that will sustain those improvements.

-Learn more: https://cutt.ly/YCEEG23 #YCEEG23

-Cover photograph by panoglobe, Shutterstock.
+Learn more: https://cutt.ly/YCEEG23 #YCEEG23 Cover photograph by panoglobe, Shutterstock.
 Page 3 photograph by Ishan Tankha shows a river crossing near the Inclusion Economics study site in rural Bihar, India.
 Back cover photo by Tuko, Shutterstock shows a solar farm in Malawi.

-EGC Voices in Development Podcast S2E1 Navigating trade-offs between the environment and economic growth:

-Nicholas Ryan on new possibilities for environmental regulation in emerging markets Scan this QR code to listen.
+EGC Voices in Development Podcast S2E1 Navigating trade-offs between the environment and economic growth: Nicholas Ryan on new possibilities for environmental regulation in emerging markets Scan to QR code to listen.